mobahug/Netflix_Clone_42/README.md

   - Using crontab when a movie wasn't watched over 30 days from any user, get deleted from project file On users watchlsit will stay anyway the movie

+ # Disclaimer

+   The project using Torrent API and downloading movies from it, which is in some countries might be illegal.
+   The project was created for educational purposes in school environment and computer!
+   Using to your own responsible!!!